rhyslwells/Data-Archive/content/uncleaned/Decision Tree.md

 **What are the main advantages of decision trees?**;; output simplicity, minimal data preparation requirements, and human readability, making them suitable for transparent decision-making.

 **What are some disadvantages of decision trees?**;;overfitting, instability to small changes in input data, and the potential for complex structures with datasets having many features.

+Decision Trees
+Decision trees create a hierarchical structure of decisions based on the features of the data.

+Decision Trees
+Limitations
+Prone to overfitting if not properly pruned or regularised.